Valio: History

-In Belgium the products were present under the Valio brand until 2013, but the name changed after Valio sold their Belgian subsidiary in 2012.
-The brand is now called Dilea, and the drink is still made using the Valio process.
+In Belgium the products were present under the Valio brand until 2013.
+The name changed to 'Dilea' after Valio sold their Belgian subsidiary in 2012.

 Valio sold its ice cream activity to overseas company Nestlé in 2004.
 Nestlé also received the right to use the Valiojäätelö name for 10 years, ending in 2014.
 It was soon transferred into the Nestle/R&R Ice Cream joint venture Froneri Finland.

 In 2005, Valion Jäätelöbaari (Valio Ice Cream Bar), designed by Paola Suhonen, was opened in Kamppi Center, Helsinki.